Skip to main content

 Who is this test for?

-• People who experience digestive symptoms such as bloating, diarrhoea, or abdominal discomfort after eating gluten-containing foods
+• Experience ongoing digestive complaints such as bloating, diarrhoea, or abdominal pain

-• Those with a family history of celiac disease
+• Have a family member with celiac disease

 What is tested?